Indigenous crafts in Quebec: traditions and new creations for a refined and conscious clientele

 The materials — leather, feathers, wood, bone, natural stones — are chosen with respect, in harmony with the seasons and the environment.

-They embody the connection between humans, the Earth, and the spirits of living things.
+They embody the connection between humans, the Earth, and the spirits of life.

-To shape an indigenous object is first and foremost to listen to the material.
+Crafting an Indigenous object means, first and foremost, listening to the material.

-The artisanal gesture is done slowly, with care and gratitude.
+The artisan's gesture is slow, made with attention and gratitude.

 - the circle of the drum evokes the cycle of life;

-In indigenous crafts, nothing is mass-produced: each creation is a birth, shaped by hand, in rhythm with life.
+In Indigenous craftsmanship, nothing is mass-produced: each creation is a birth, handcrafted, to the rhythm of life.

 In my workshop, I let nature guide the process.

-No two works are identical: each variation tells a unique story.
+No two works are identical: each variation tells a unique vibration.

-Long perceived as a marginal art, indigenous crafts are now recognized for their artistic and symbolic value.
+Long perceived as a marginal art form, Indigenous craftsmanship is now recognized for its artistic and symbolic value.

 Collectors and art lovers seek authentic pieces, made with intention and precision, where aesthetics meet spirituality.